-- 1. The House of Delegates shall elect the President-Elect, Vice President, Treasurer, one Trustee-at-Large, and one Action Committee Trustee of the Association at its annual meeting.
-Prior to said meeting, the At-Large Trustees shall appoint a Nominations Committee. - 2.
-At the time designated in the order of business for the Annual Meeting of the House of Delegates, the Nominations Committee shall present the names of all nominees then known for each of the offices and At-Large Trustee position to the House of Delegates.
-Following the report of the Nominations Committee, additional nominations for each of the offices and At-large Trustee position may be made from the floor of the House of Delegates. - 3.
+- 2. Candidates for the President-Elect, Vice President for Membership, Vice President for Finance and Vice President for Programming offices shall have had prior AMSA leadership experience as a past member of the Board of Trustees, as a Student Office Fellow, or as a regional director, regional programming coordinator, action committee chair, action committee coordinator, or any previously funded national leader.
+In the event no candidates with this experience requirement have been announced 30 days prior to the annual meeting of the House of Delegates, the candidacies of medical student members without this prior experience shall be accepted.
+(2008) - 3.
+At the time designated in the order of business for the Annual Meeting of the House of Delegates, the Nominations Committee shall present the names of all nominees then known for each of the offices to the House of Delegates.
+Following the report of the Nominations Committee, additional nominations for each of the offices may be made from the floor of the House of Delegates.
+(2008) - 4.
 Each nominee shall have the opportunity to appear before each region individually at the Annual Meeting.
-The candidates for each individual office will appear in a random order established by the Nominations Committee. - 4.
+The candidates for each individual office will appear in a random order established by the Nominations Committee. - 5.
 Challenges to offered credentials shall be received by the Nominations Committee and reviewed before 5:00 PM on the day preceding elections with the candidate, prior to which he/she may revise an offered curriculum vitae or statement of candidacy.
 If such revised credentials are subsequently found to be false, the candidate will be found to be disqualified, and the runner-up shall be elected in his/her place.
-The Board of Trustees will fill vacancies in such positions. - 5.
+The Board of Trustees will fill vacancies in such positions. - 6.
 Challenges to the election results shall be reported to the Nominations Committee before the post-convention Board of Trustees meeting.
-The Nominations Committee will then investigate the challenge before the post-convention Board of Trustees meeting and will report their preliminary findings to the rising Senior Trustee-at-Large before that meeting.
-The Senior Trustee-at-large will then be responsible for reporting all information on challenges to the Board of Trustees at the post-convention Board of Trustees meeting.
-(1994) - 6.
-All national officers shall take office immediately upon their election, with the exception of the President-Elect, who will take office approximately 30 days prior to the June Board of Trustees meeting following his/her election. - 7.
+The Nominations Committee will then investigate the challenge before the post-convention Board of Trustees meeting and will report their preliminary findings to the rising Vice President for Internal Affairs before that meeting.
+The Vice President for Internal Affairs will then be responsible for reporting all information on challenges to the Board of Trustees at the post-convention Board of Trustees meeting.
+(1994) - 7.
+All national officers shall take office immediately upon their election, with the exception of the President-Elect, who will take office approximately 30 days prior to the Spring Board of Trustees meeting following his/her election. - 8.
 No Member shall be permitted to run for more than one national office within a single session of the House of Delegates.
 (2003)